davenkin/andy-springboot-sample/README.md

 ## How to run tests

-- We do both integration testing and unit testing, but we prefer integration testing
+- We do both integration testing and unit testing with a preference on integration testing
 - To run tests, locate them inside IDE and run them directly from there.
 - We have a [Testing Strategy](./ADRs/010_testing_strategy.md), please read it before writing any tests

 ## Architecture Decision Records (ADRs)

 This project uses [Architecture Decision Records (ADRs)](https://adr.github.io/) to document important architectural decisions.
-Each ADR is stored in the `ADRs` directory and follows a specific format.
-Please refer to [What is ADR](ADRs/000_what_is_adr.md) for more detail.
+Each ADR is stored in the `ADRs` directory and follows a [specific format](ADRs/000_what_is_adr.md).

 ## Sample implementation code